What is a purchase order?

 3. Integrated Construction Management Tools

 Integrated construction management tools offer an even more simplified approach to every aspect of a building project.
-Software suites like CoConstruct are designed specifically for builders + remodelers with features like estimating, scheduling, and client and trade partner communication all built into one platform.
+Construction management software solutions like CoConstruct are designed specifically for builders + remodelers with features like estimating, scheduling, and client and trade partner communication all built into one platform.
 CoConstruct’s platform is a financial management powerhouse for building companies.
 In the same program, a builder can write estimates, invoice clients, and send purchase orders to subcontractors.
 When sending a purchase order through the software, a builder can send email notifications to subcontractors about the materials and services needed for a project.
 Having communication tied directly with documentation builds out the foundation of a successful project.